 Materials research is a dynamic field and with rapidly developing technology, the demand for refined and improved materials is increasing.
 This MSc programme is built around our research strength in solid-state chemistry and we are looking for students interested in materials synthesis strategies or in developing skills in advanced characterization techniques such as electron microscopy or nuclear magnetic resonance (NMR).

-Education closely connected to world leading research
+Education closely connected to world-leading research

 Technique skills and exchange opportunities

-We provide a broad range of elective courses with several ways to get a comprehensive coverage of the material chemistry research area.
+We provide a broad range of elective courses with several ways to get comprehensive coverage of the material chemistry research area.
 This includes specialised high-technology materials, advanced characterization techniques such as electron microscopy, NMR and modelling.
 In addition, you are offered half a semester for optional courses given by other institutions or participation in exchange programs with partners universities outside of Sweden.

 During the first semester of this programme, you are introduced to the relation between crystal structure, symmetry and properties of solid materials and important characterization techniques.
 Depending on your interest, the following semesters let you create your degree profile by freely choosing a combination of elective courses.

 The final component of your studies is a degree project, which can be performed with an active research group at the department or through a company outside the university.
 The project lets you apply your acquired knowledge by independently plan, carry out and report a research project under the supervision of one of our researchers.
 Please note that the following outline can be subject to change.